Lee Sin Build Guide by NixLychee

 - Slower clear than current meta junglers

 Every champion has its flaws however, and Lee Sin is no exception.
 Lee Sin has one of the highest skillcaps in the game, and while that can be a good thing, it can be overwhelming for a new player to learn all of his combos.
-Lee Sin has negative matchups into quite a few of the meta junglers, and isn't finding a ton of success by the general Lee Sin community.
+Lee Sin has negative matchups into quite a few of the meta junglers, and is having and overall mediocre performance outside of high elo.
 He requires high mechanical skill as well as excellent macro knowledge in order to succeed in the higher ranks.
-Don't be disheartened though, he's still incredibly fun.
+Don't be disheartened though, he's still incredibly fun to play.

 These are the recommended runes to run on Lee Sin in Season 11.